0xMYsteRy/truthseeker/README.md

 ## Desired Reality Shifting

 Use with cautious, one thing you must understand that we are all master of manifester.
 So when you vibrational frequency change, you leave your comfort zone, your social circle change, expected to lose people and gain new people in life.
 Those who does not match your frequency will not stay with you.
-Embrace it.
-It also could be your family members
+It also could be your family members.
+Embrace the discomfort, embrace the changes.

 ## References
 [1] https://www.theguardian.com/news/2015/nov/04/relativity-quantum-mechanics-universe-physicists